 12. Balsam-Deer Islands Wildlife Management Area

 23.6 acres in Itasca County valued at $ 207,000

-Bear Island in Deer Lake is located 9 miles northwest of Grand Rapids.
+Deer Island in Deer Lake is located 9 miles northwest of Grand Rapids.
 Deer Lakes is a 3,691 acre clear water lake, with the majority of the shoreline developed.
-Bear Island contains old growth white cedar and has had an active bald eagle's nest for the past 6 years.
+Balsam Island contains old growth white cedar and has had an active bald eagle's nest for the past 6 years.
 This undeveloped island had potential to be developed for lake home sites.